 Truly, there is no pain like tooth pain!
 When your teeth are hurting, it affects the whole body, often making it nearly impossible to function in normal daily life.
 There is usually a simple explanation for a toothache: The nerve root is irritated or damaged in some way.
 Now, that simple explanation may explain what’s going on medically, but there are a number of factors which may be causing the nerve to be irritated.

 Another cause of tooth pain is direct oral injury.
 This can be caused a number of ways including sporting accidents, biting onto something too hard, or other freak accidents.
 If a tooth is damaged or partially dislodged, the roots can be strained or pinched, causing severe pain.
 Depending on the severity of the damage, sometimes that tooth can be saved by a dentist, and sometimes the tooth may need to be pulled out and a replacement put in its place.
 If your teeth are damaged, getting to the dentist quickly is imperative.
-The quicker a person can get into the dentist office, the more chance a dentists has of saving your teeth.
+The quicker a person can get into the dentist office, the more chance a dentist has of saving your teeth.

-The other way tooth pain occurs is if it actually falls out.
+The other way tooth pain occurs is if the tooth actually falls out.
 When teeth are knocked out or pulled out, many times some of the root is left in the gum, which causes substantial pain.
 Even if the root is completely removed, if it is knocked out there is typically damage done to the gum, tissue, and jaw.
 This damage can add additional pain to the area.

 There are also sources of pain which are not caused directly by the tooth itself, but can be disguised as tooth pain.
 If there is damage to the jaw or gums, a person may experience severe discomfort, even though your teeth are perfectly fine.
 In an instance like this, the teeth are not technically causing the discomfort, but the pain can be just as severe and can radiate through the mouth, just like a toothache.